vitorsaa2k/Got-Delivery/README.md

-Delivery management system using NextJs + TypeScript
+## Delivery management system using NextJs + TypeScript
+Some of the tecnologies used:
+- TanStack Query (Server State Management)
+- Zustand (Client State Management)
+- Shadcn (UI Library)